wanda-group/shadowmask/README.md

 # shadowmask
-ShadowMask is a platform to analyze sensitive big data.
+Shadowmask is an open source project for data anonymation of big data.